CREATE TABLE

 Computed Columns

-A computed column is a column whose value is computed based on a given expression
+A computed column is a column whose value is computed based on a given expression.

-can be any expression that will generate deterministic results.
+The expression can be any expression that will generate deterministic results.

 GENERATED ALWAYS AS (expression) PERSISTED